Sunday, December 4, 2022

 If only I had Father Chuck O'Malley, the irrepressible young singing priest with the straw hat played by Bing Crosby from Leo McCarey's GOING MY WAY (1944) as my religious instructor, my early perception of men and women of the cloth might have been different.
 It wasn't until I attended college at Loyola Marymount University in Los Angeles, a Jesuit institution, that I would come across kindly priests and nuns that would return my faith in holy people again.

-What's unique about GOING MY WAY is that it's commercial success would quickly spawn a sequel just a year later, also directed by Leo McCarey called THE BELLS OF ST. MARY'S (1945) with Crosby reprising his role as Father O'Malley and Ingrid Bergman as his friendly rival Sister Mary Benedict.
+What's unique about GOING MY WAY is that its commercial success would quickly spawn a sequel just a year later, also directed by Leo McCarey called THE BELLS OF ST. MARY'S (1945) with Crosby reprising his role as Father O'Malley and Ingrid Bergman as his friendly rival Sister Mary Benedict.
 Sequels back in the Golden Age of Film were uncommon unless you were a Universal horror film like James Whale's FRANKENSTEIN (1931) which would lead to the sequel THE BRIDE OF FRANKENSTEIN (1935) or Karl Freund's THE MUMMY (1932) which would spawn four MUMMY sequels in the early 40s.
 Today, sequels are common and expected if the initial film is a box office success.
 GOING MY WAY would make six million dollars upon its release, a huge sum of money for 1944.
 Not to be outdone, THE BELLS OF ST. MARY'S would make eight million dollars, even more than the original which was unprecedented.
 Although not necessarily a holiday film, THE BELLS OF ST. MARY'S has a spiritual quality to it that fits right in with the Christmas.
 BELLS also has a few connections to Frank Capra's IT'S A WONDERFUL LIFE that would be released the following year in 1946.

 With a screenplay by renowned screenwriter Dudley Nichols (GUNGA DIN, STAGECOACH) based on a story by Leo McCarey, THE BELLS OF ST. MARY'S opens with Father Chuck O'Malley (Bing Crosby) arriving at St. Mary's parochial school to visit his friend Father Fogerty.
 Only Fogerty has recently been hospitalized.
 St. Mary's is primarily taught by nuns led by Sister Mary Benedict (Ingrid Bergman) and Sister Michael (Ruth Donnelly).
 O'Malley's superiors ask him to step in as pastor of the school while Fogerty recuperates.
 O'Malley meets the rest of the sisters as well as the boys and girls of the school.
 O'Malley immediately gives the children the day off as a holiday, drawing the ire of Sister Benedict.